huggingface/blog/unsung-heroes.md

 * Researchers who have to keep up with new advances and find relevant papers or articles for their needs

 I'll be demonstrating this by using a subreddit as my data source and using the Hub to facilitate the rest.
 There are a number of ways to implement this.
 I could put everything in 1 space, but that would be quite messy.
-Though having too many components in a solution has its own challenges.
+On the other hand, having too many components in a solution has its own challenges.
 Ultimately, **I chose a design that allows me to highlight some of the unsung heroes on the Hub and demonstrate how you can use them effectively**.
 The architecture is shown in *Figure 1* and is fully hosted on Hugging Face in the form of spaces, datasets and webhooks.
 For accessibility, every feature I'm